 Senior dogs usually have a sad story.

-Their owner might have died or went to a nursing home.
+Their owner might have passed away or went to a nursing home.

-And the owner's family probably wasn't interested in taking care of their dog.
+And the owner's family probably wasn't willing or able to care for the dog.

 It's confusing to end up in a shelter when you've been treated like royalty in the same home for many years.

 A dog's lifespan depends on their size.
 Small dogs live 15-16 years.
 Medium dogs live 10-13 years.
 Giant dogs live 7-8 years.

 Why?
 No idea.
 Not a scientist.
 Regardless of the specifics, every senior dog deserves to live their twilight years in a comfortable home.

 Animal shelters can be chaotic and confusing.
 The barking never stops.
 There's no couches to lay on.
 You get attention, but only for a few minutes.